 - Wolves are naturally returning to Washington on their own from wolf populations in British Columbia, Idaho and western Montana.
 These wolves are not a new "Canadian" subspecies and are genetically the same as wolves that once thrived in the Pacific Northwest

-- Canis lupus, the gray wolf, is the largest of the canines, 2 to 3 times the size of a coyote.
+- Canis lupus, the gray wolf, is the largest of the canines, two to three times the size of a coyote.

-- Wolves once lived around the state, including the Olympic Peninsula, where their loss has led to big changes in the courses of rivers, vegetation, and other wildlife.
+- Wolves once lived around the state, including the Olympic Peninsula, where their loss has led to big changes in the courses of rivers, vegetation, and other wildlife populations, notably Roosevelt elk.